 - Tax Debts: Although you may currently have the necessary income to repay your loan, ongoing tax debts — either federal, state, or county — could result in a lien that garnishes your wages and makes it difficult for you to make your monthly payment.

-- Recent Late Payments: Lenders always favor recent financial history to past history.
+- Recent Late Payments: Lenders always favor recent financial history over past history.
 They understand that people change and mistakes happen — they just want to see the mistakes in the past.
 If you have recent late marks on your loan payment history, a lender will likely question your ability to cover your current debts.
 Adding a new car loan to that load may make it even less likely that you will start a new trend of on-time payments.

 Lenders all have different data they look for when reviewing applications.
-While one may look past recent late payments, another may completely disqualify you for them.
+While one may look past recent late payments, another may completely disqualify you from them.

 To make your application stand out, you should wait until any recent mistakes on your credit report are replaced with positive credit information before you apply for an auto loan.

 What Credit Score Do You Need For Carvana?

 Carvana’s creative delivery services of new vehicles quickly made it a popular choice among car shoppers.

 Carvana also has in-house bad credit car loan options.
 It has no minimum credit score requirement, but all applicants must make at least $4,000 per year and have no pending bankruptcies.

-You can prequalify for an auto loan through Carvana on its website and begin shopping the dealer’s online inventory immediately.
+You can prequalify for an auto loan from Carvana on its website and begin shopping the dealer’s online inventory immediately.
 Once you find a vehicle you like, you can complete your purchase paperwork online.
-Carvana will then deliver your vehicle to you for a fee or you can pick it up at a nearby location.
+Carvana will then deliver your vehicle to you for a fee, or you can pick it up at a nearby location.

 You then have seven days (or 250 miles) to get to know the car.
 If you are not satisfied, you can return it with no obligation.